 Is Vidyo really the next big thing in video conferencing?
-Sure, it has been getting a lot of attention about being the new Cisco and Polycom of the video conferencing world, but this is more because Vidyo gives most of the bang of Cisco, Polycom, Avaya/Radvision in video quality for just a third of the bucks.
-If you want to talk about a truly different way of doing video conferencing, then you have to take a good look at VSee.
+It has been attracting attention for being the new Cisco and Polycom of the video conferencing world.
+This is because Vidyo dirt cheap compared with traditional videoconference leaders Cisco, Polycom, Avaya/Radvision (at about a third of the typical price tag).
+However, if you want to talk about a truly different way of doing video conferencing, then you have to take a good look at VSee.

 VSee thrives on the concept of simplicity and making teamwork productive.
 It eliminates the need for backend setup and maintenance, and it’s one-click design makes it easy to get work done as a team.
 What other teamwork tool makes it possible to see your whole team or share an application or send file in a single click?